ESG vs CSR, what is the difference?

 A decade ago, Corporate Social Responsibility (CSR) was the buzzword for sustainable business practices.
 Today, everyone seems to be talking about Environmental, Social, and Governance, also known as ESG.
 Many understand ESG as CSR raised into a measurable strategy – bringing transparency and accountability to a company’s environmental and social impacts.
 While that is a good start for grasping the differences, there is still much more to it.

-So keep reading to dive deeper into what CSR and ESG are, where they differ and where they substitute each other.
+Keep reading to dive deeper into what CSR and ESG are, where they differ and where they substitute each other.

 What is CSR?